gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 `ociArtifact` format is determined through the oci standard and the format of the contents of the oci artifact is described within the artifact itself.

-These file system representations of component versions can then be uploaded to an oci registry.
+These file system representations of component versions can then be uploaded to an OCI registry.

 Again, the commands used to create and upload the above component versions can be found [here](./commands/upload-component-version.sh).